 Use of ALEKS is paid for by a mathematics placement fee assessed to all students who take ALEKS.
 ALEKS is not required for Winter or Summer sessions.

 Students log into ALEKS using their UBIT name and password.
 Each student who completes the assessment will be billed the $33 Mathematics Placement Fee.
-The fee covers up to three attempts over a one year period, and six months use of the learning modules.
-Students who require more than the three assessments, or who take another assessment more than a year later, will be billed again.
+The fee covers up to five attempts over a one year period, and six months use of the learning modules.
+Students who require more than the five assessments, or who take another assessment more than a year later, will be billed again.

 Please refer to the pdf (below) regarding frequently asked questions about the 'Mathematics Placement Fee', Also see ALEKS FAQ's section at the end of this page.